classicfoo/notething/README.md

 X Checkboxes not showing properly for settings.
 X Open file dialog makes other window focused.
 X Ctrl+Shift+Home not working
+T Shift+tab does not work

 # Test Area

-T Asdfasf
+M Asdfasf
-	T Testing
+	M Testing
-	T This is a nested bullet
+	M This is a nested bullet
-	T This is a nested bullet
+	M This is a nested bullet

 T This is a bullet
-T This is a bullet
+	X This is a nested bullet

 T This is a bullet
 T This is a bullet.